Shashi2632/MailerHive/README.md

 ## Getting Started
-Follow these instructions to set up and use MailerHub.
+Follow these instructions to set up and use MailerHive.

 ## Prerequisites